gburgett/blog/content/posts/2024/10_voir-dire-licensing-modal.md

 Tags = ["Development", "VoirDire App"] date = "2024-10-20T10:00:00-05:00"
 image = "/images/projects/voir-dire-license-modal.png"
+quote = "By solving the problem at the right layer, we were able to implement licensing in 1/4 of the budgeted time, bringing the project back on track."
 +++

 In the process of building out the [VoirDire App](https://www.voirdire.app/) for our client, we ran into an interesting